jimrthy/frereth/apps/racing/roadblocks/README.md

 `$ shadow-cljs server`

+Optionally:

-Optionally, allow the REPL to control the server process:
+`$ shadow-cljs cljs-repl` puts you into a REPL that allows you to control the server directly from clojure.

-`$ shadow-cljs cljs-repl`

-Q: What does that really mean?

 You can also run the server in the background: